Spakicey/kickstarter-analysis/README.md

 One challenge I encountered during the analysis of this data was figuring out how to use the `=COUNTIFS` function.
 I had never used it before, but was able to quickly understand its usage after looking up an example.
 One difficulty someone might encounter when creating the pivot table is how to get the months to show in each row rather than the years.
 The solutions is rather simple, all that's needed is to deselect the years and quarters from the row and what's left are the months.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
  - When looking at the outcomes based on launch date, one can see that the best time to have a successful Kickstarter would be either May or June.
 Meanwhile July, October, and December are seemingly the worst times to launch your campaign.
 July and October have the same number of failed campaigns, while with December the ratio between successful and failed campaigns is nearly 1:1.

-- What can you conclude about the Outcomes based on Goals?
 - One can see that the highest number of successful campaigns is between 1,000 and 4,999 at a 72.66% success rate.
 Meanwhile campaigns with goals between 25,000 and 34,999 have a fail rate of roughly 80%.
 Not only that, but campaigns with goals greater than 45,000 also have a very high fail rate of 83-100%.

-- What are some limitations of this dataset?
 - Louise is based out of Great Britain, but most of the data is from other countries.
 While there may be some overlap, having data in the most relevant market will give you the best look at what the market wants.
 For example, people in GB may be more inclined to fund a theater Kickstarter, whereas people in the US may like funding movies instead.

-- What are some other possible tables and/or graphs that we could create?
 - In order to verify what I've just said above about differing markets, one could create tables and charts comparing markets to try to find similar interests.
 The Spotlight data also wasn't used, so visualizing how Kickstarter's spotlight feature affects a campaign could also be beneficial.